tobaccorico/AtriumHackathon/README.md

 liquidity entirely, it gets split between
 our router and the V3 router (legacy).

-There is no IL for single-sided provision,
+There is no IL for **single-sided provision**,
 by virtue of a "queue" (`PENDING_ETH`).
 There is only 1 PoolKey which represents
 ETH abstractly paired with (Some) dollar.

 *LP fees are split 50:50 between ETH and
 dollar depositors, pro rata to total liquidity
 (not what's virtually deployed in the pool).*

-*A sort of zero-coupon bond feature is used
+A sort of **zero-coupon bond** feature is used
-to tokenise LP gains upfront, redeemable
+to tokenise gains upfront (redeemable later),
-upon maturity (based on P&l updated live).*
+with flexible maturities: our **6909 extension**.

 In being abstract, swaps are performed
 using “virtual balances”; this is because
-ETH “on deposit” is really in Dinero’s LST,
+ETH “on deposit” is really in **Dinero’s LST**,
 and not in the PoolManager, while various
 dollars are either in Morpho vaults or their
 native staking (e.g. GHO’s safety module).

+**In order for this to be successful in prod**
+**Dinero DAO must vote to cut fees 100x**

 The utility token, GD, is considered
 the LP token for our "stable basket" 🏀
 where dollars (8 in total) *are swappable
-interally (lAMMbert function).* Thanks to
-AAVE, it’s also possible to do “leveraged
+interally through a **lAMMbert function***

+AAVE allows us to do what we're calling
-swaps”: these take a bit of time, but are
+“**levered swaps**”: they take time, but are
-guaranteed to be profitable for both the
+**guaranteed to be profitable** for both the
-protocol and the originators of the swap;
+protocol, and the originators of the swaps
+(for them, in annualised terms, ~40% yield)

+With almost negligible liquidation risk,
-it provides an incentivised mechanism for
+providing an incentivised mechanism for
-slowly shifting liquidity from UniV3 to V4.
+slowly shifting liquidity from UniV3 to V4,
-The strategy reminds us of Allen Iverson’s
+the strategy reminds us of Allen Iverson’s
-signature basketball move, the cross-over;
+signature basketball move: the cross-over.
-*through a weighted median function, the
-dollar LPs are able to vote on their % rake.*